-On 4 November the Dutch Translators’ Lexicon will be presented to a wider audience with a festive symposium in Groningen.
+On 4 November 2021 the Dutch Translators’ Lexicon was presented to a wider audience with a festive symposium in Groningen.
 The Translators’ Lexicon, which already enjoys some fame among scholars and students, aims to make Dutch cultural mediators visible and thus provide insight into the role of translators and translations in the literary and cultural life of the Dutch-speaking region and its history.
-Some twenty translator portraits and six lemmas on translation awards have now been published on https://www.vertalerslexicon.nl/.
+At the time of the symposium, some twenty translator portraits and six lemmas on translation awards were published on https://www.vertalerslexicon.nl/.

 Date: Thursday, 4 November 2021

-The programme consists of several short presentations by portrait authors and short lectures on the importance of the lexicon.
-The second part (working language English) will start with an online international panel discussion between representatives of other translator lexicons (Denmark, Germany, Norway, Poland, Turkey, and Sweden) about content matter and technical aspects of translator lexicons.
-Finally, two speakers from Sweden will reflect on the importance of translator lexicons for the study of cultural mediation; they will also talk about international cooperation, especially that with the retiring initiator of the lexicon.
+The programme consisted of several short presentations by portrait authors and short lectures on the importance of the lexicon.
+The second part (working language English) started with an online international panel discussion between representatives of other translator lexicons (Denmark, Germany, Norway, Poland, Turkey, and Sweden) about content matter and technical aspects of translator lexicons.
+Finally, two speakers from Sweden reflected on the importance of translator lexicons for the study of cultural mediation; they also talked about international cooperation, especially that with the retiring initiator of the lexicon.

-The event will be concluded with a reception.
-The reception is also held in the light of ‘endings and new beginnings’ by Petra Broomans, who – in her own words – says goodbye to ‘wonderful students, fine colleagues, and the bureaucracy and filling-in exercises that a paid university job entails’.
+The event was concluded with a reception.
+The reception was also held in the light of ‘endings and new beginnings’ by Petra Broomans, who – in her own words – says goodbye to ‘wonderful students, fine colleagues, and the bureaucracy and filling-in exercises that a paid university job entails’.
 But she commends herself to broader research opportunities that will enhance and solidify her work on VNLex.

 1:00-1:15 p.m.: Opening by Ane van der Leij (University Library)